ajramos/cloud-certs/gcp-pcne-cert.md

 Four scenarios for configuring private access:

-1. **Private Google Access**
+## Private Google Access
 - When we are accessing Google APIs or services using their private IPs instead of the external domains (for example using gsutil to access a GCS bucket in a VM with internal IP only).
 - This **configuration is performed at subnet level**, and it is a flag to be set in the configuration of the subnet (off by default): Private Google Access
 - By default, when a Compute Engine VM lacks an external IP address assigned to its network interface, it can only send packets to other internal IP address destinations.
 You can allow these VMs to connect to the set of external IP addresses used by Google APIs and services by enabling Private Google Access on the subnet used by the VM's network interface.
 - Use `private.googleapis.com` to access Google APIs and services by using a set of IP addresses only routable from within Google Cloud.
 Choose this option when:
     - You don't use VPC Service Controls.
     - You do use VPC Service Controls, but you also need to access Google APIs and services that are not supported by VPC Service Controls.
-    - Use `restricted.googleapis.com` to access Google APIs and services by using a set of IP addresses only routable from within Google Cloud.
+- Use `restricted.googleapis.com`(199.36.153.4/30)  to access Google APIs and services by using a set of IP addresses only routable from within Google Cloud.
     - Choose when you **only** need access to Google APIs and services that **are** supported by VPC Service Controls.
     - The `restricted.googleapis.com` domain does not permit access to Google APIs and services that do not support VPC Service Controls.
-2. **Private Service Access**
+    - Use this for Private Google Access for on-premises host.
+- Private Google Access has no effect on instances that have external IP addresses.
+### Caveats
+    - Legacy Networks not supported
+    - Proper Google APIs should be enabled
+    - The VPC network must have appropriate routes and egress firewalls defined
+    - Either you use `private.googleapis.com` or `restricted.googleapis.com`, DNS records should be created to direct traffic to the IP addresses that are associated to those domains.
+    - If using IPv6: 1) The Vm should have a /96 IPv6 and the sw running in the VM must send packets from that shourse.
+2) Use the default domains

+## Private Service Access
 - When we are accessing a service within Google cloud from internal IPs.
 (For example using internal access to access a Cloud SQL instance)
+- Basically you create a VPC Peering of one VPC that belongs to Google (Control plane, where Google deploys the service,in this case the Cloud SQL instances) and one of your networks in your project.
+If you go to the VPC details you can see this in the VPC Network Peering tab.
+- Then in the tab Private Service Connections, you can see the range of the IPs that could be use by this services (this Range has been set during the Cloud SQL instance configuration)

+### Compatible services
-    - There are only some few services compatible with Private Service Access:
+There are only some few services compatible with Private Service Access:
 - Cloud SQL
 - Memorystore
 - Google Kubernetes Engine (GKE) control plane
 - Filestore
 - Data Fusion
 - Vertex AI Workbench (Notebooks)
 - AlloyDB
 - Cloud Functions (some configs)
 - Other Google-managed services that require private access

-    - Basically you create a VPC Peering of one VPC that belongs to Google (Control plane, where Google deploys the service,in this case the Cloud SQL instances) and one of your networks in your project.
-If you go to the VPC details you can see this in the VPC Network Peering tab.
-    - Then in the tab Private Service Connections, you can see the range of the IPs that could be use by this services (this Range has been set during the Cloud SQL instance configuration)
-3. **Serverless VPC Access**
+## Serverless VPC Access
-    - When you access to a Google deployed services VPC (Control Plane) from  serverless services (AKA Cloud Run, App Engine or Google Functions)
+- When you access to a Google deployed services VPC (Control Plane) from  serverless services (AKA Cloud Run, App Engine Standard or Google Functions)
 - Go to VPC Networks → Serverless VPC Access → Create a connector
     - Choose a region and a network
     - Establish IP Range
     - Establish scalability params (min 2 and max 10 n# of instances)
 - When creating the Cloud functions you can select the connector to use for calling the service.

-4. **Private Service Connect (PSC)**
+## Private Service Connect (PSC)
 - PSC allows *consumers* to access *managed services* privately from inside their VPC network.
 Similarly, it allows managed service *producers* to host these services in their own separate VPC networks and offer a private connection to their consumers.
 - Consumers can use their own internal IP addresses to access services without leaving their VPC networks or using external IP addresses.
 Traffic remains entirely within Google Cloud.
 PSC provides service-oriented access between consumers and producers with granular control over how services are accessed.
+- Consumer POV, it connects to an endpoint within the VPC network (hence an internal IP address) and maps to the service attachment in the producer VPC network.
+The service attachment receives requests redirected from the PSC endpoint and sends it to a forwarding rule, and the forwarding rule to the appropiate VM or service.
+- All communications between the consumer VPC network and service producer VPC network must be initiated by the consumer.
+- Producers can choose to deploy a multi-tenant model, where your VPC network contains services that are used by multiple consumer VPCs.
+The consumer networks can have overlapping subnet ranges.
+- Service producers can scale services to as many VM instances as required, without asking consumers for more IP addresses.
+- Service producers don’t need to change firewall rules based on the subnet ranges in the consumer VPC networks.
-    - PSC supports access to the following types of managed services:
-        - Published VPC-hosted services, which include the following:
+- PSC supports access to the following types of published VPC-hosted services, which include the following:
     - [Google published services](https://cloud.google.com/vpc/docs/private-service-connect-compatibility#google-services), such as Apigee or the GKE control plane
     - [Third-party published services](https://cloud.google.com/vpc/docs/private-service-connect-compatibility#third-party-services) provided by Private Service Connect partners
     - Intra-organization [published services](https://cloud.google.com/vpc/docs/private-service-connect#published-services), where the consumer and producer might be two different VPC networks within the same company
     - [Google APIs](https://cloud.google.com/vpc/docs/private-service-connect-compatibility#google-apis-global), such as Cloud Storage or BigQuery

+### Using a LB

+You can use a LB to access a PSC service that includes some perks:
+    - Assign DNS to these internal IPs (or even Google services) for a better terminology
+    - Control which traffic goes to which endpoint demonstrating traffic stays within GCP
+    - Log requests by enabling LB logging
+    - Enable data residency in transit by connecting to regional endpoints for Google APIs from workloads in the same region.
+    - With PSC and consumer HTTP(S) service controls that use a global external Application LB, consumers connect to an external IP address.
+PSC uses a network endpoint group to route the request to the service producer.

+### Private Service Connect Interfaces
+- A PSC interface is a special type of network interface that refers to a network attachment.
+- A PSC Interface enables services in a producer VPC network to securely reach resources and destinations within a consumer VPC network.
+- Producer and consumer networks can be in different projects and organizations.
+- If the service consumer accepts the connection, GCP allocates the interface an IP address from a subnet in the consumer VPC network that's specified by the network attachment.
+The VM of the PSC interface has a second standard network interface that connects to the producer's VPC network.
+- A connection between a PSC interface and a network attachment is similar to the connection between a PSC endpoint and a service attachment, but it has two key differences:
+    1. A PSC interface lets a producer network initiate connections to a consumer network (managed service egress), while an endpoint lets a consumer network initiate connections to a producer network (managed service ingress).
+    2. A PSC interface connection is transitive.
+This means that a producer network can communicate with other networks that are connected to the consumer network.
+- A common use case is when a managed service needs to securely access data within a customer's VPC network.

 # Cloud Identity-Aware Proxy (IAP)